 Parent: No parties at the house while we’re gone.

-Child: Texting everyone they know-”Open crib here tonight!!”
+Child: Texting everyone they know that ”Open crib here tonight!!”

-Just a final word, I do NOT encourage you to attempt to converse with your Millennial or Gen Z using the above lexicon, because in the immortal words of my 20-year-old that would, “just be weird.”
+Just a final word of warning to my fellow parents, I do NOT encourage you to attempt to converse with your Millennial or Gen Z using the above lexicon, because in the immortal words of my 20-year-old that would, “just be weird.”

 Photo credit: DaytripperUniversity